Social Security Credits

 During your lifetime, you will probably earn more credits than the minimum number you need to be eligible for benefits.
 These extra credits do not increase your benefit amount.
 The average of your earnings over your working years, not the number of credits you earn, determines how much your monthly payment will be.

 Read our publication, "How You Earn Credits," for more information.

 Number Of Credits Needed For Retirement Benefits

 The number of work credits you need to get retirement benefits depends on your date of birth.

 If you were born in 1929 or later, you need 40 credits (10 years of work).
 People born before 1929 need fewer than 40 credits (39 credits if born in 1928; 38 credits if born in 1927; etc.).

-- Age 31 or older --In general, you need to have the number of work credits shown in the chart below.
+- Age 31 or older - Find your age below to learn the number of work credits needed.

-The number of credits you need to have family members be eligible for survivors benefits depends on your age when you die.
-The younger you are, the fewer credits you need, but nobody needs more than 40 credits (10 years of work).
+The number of credits needed for family members to be eligible for survivors benefits depends on your age when you die.
+The younger you are, the fewer credits needed, and nobody needs more than 40 credits (10 years of work).

-Under a special rule, we can pay benefits to your children and your spouse who is caring for the children even if you don't have the number of credits needed.
+Under a special rule, we can pay benefits to your children and your spouse who is caring for your children even if your record doesn't have the number of credits needed.
 They can get benefits if you have credits for one and one-half year's work (6 credits) in the three years just before your death.

 If you are already receiving retirement or disability benefits at the time of your death, we will pay your survivors based on that entitlement.
 We will not have to determine your credits again.